Monotonic Representations of Outerplanar Graphs as Edge Intersection Graphs of Paths on a Grid: The (monotonic) bend number of maximal outerplanar graphs

+It can be shown that \autoref{alg: b1 con out assignment} can be implemented to run in $O(n^2)$ time, where $n$ is the order of the input graph $G$.
+Thus, it is possible to decide in $O(n^2)$ time whether a maximal outerplanar graph $G$ of order $n$ is $M$-free.
+Moreover, in the positive case an assignment with the properties stated in \autoref{lem: assignemnt well definied and properties} can be constructed in $O(n^2)$ time. \autoref{alg: b1 con out} uses such an assignment to construct a $B_1$-EPG representation of a maximal outerplanar $M$-free graph $G$.

-\begin{lemma} Let $G$ be a maximal outerplanar $M$-free graph, with almost-dual $\widehat{G}$ and reduced graph $\widetilde{G}$.
-Then \autoref{alg: b1 con out} constructs a $B_1$-EPG representation of $G$. \end{lemma} \begin{proof} We start by proving that all paths can really be constructed as described in \autoref{alg: b1 con out}.
+The next result establishes the correctness of \autoref{alg: b1 con out}. \begin{lemmaMy} Let $G$ be a maximal outerplanar $M$-free graph with almost-dual $\widehat{G}$ and reduced graph $\widetilde{G}$.
+Then \autoref{alg: b1 con out} constructs a $B_1$-EPG representation of $G$. \end{lemmaMy} \begin{proof} We first prove that all paths can be constructed as described in \autoref{alg: b1 con out}.
 Towards that end, note that we have the following invariants throughout the algorithm.
 For each $(\hat{u},\hat{v},\mathcal{R}_{\hat{u}}) \in ToConstruct$ the vertices $\hat{u}$ and $\hat{v}$ are adjacent in $\widehat{G}$ and their corresponding triangles $T_{\hat{u}}$ and $T_{\hat{v}}$ share two vertices $a$ and $b$ in $G$.
 Furthermore the paths of the three vertices of $T_{\hat{v}}$ have already been constructed.
 Moreover $\mathcal{R}_{\hat{u}}$ indicates a region of the $B_1$-EPG representation, where the paths $P_a$ and $P_b$ intersect and where they can be extended such that no other paths are in this region so far.
-This implies, that all the paths can really be constructed as described by \autoref{alg: b1 con out}.
+This implies that all the paths can really be constructed as described by \autoref{alg: b1 con out}.